freemo/apex/paradigm/beacon.md

     ----congestion level----
     C## congestion level, ## is aveage packets per minute

-According to the APEX standard the beacon comment on an APEX compliant beacon packet would looks like the following
+According to the APEX standard the beacon comment on an APEX compliant beacon packet would look something like this:

     G/D R-I-R H24 C30